Cubically/docs/layers.md

 If `n` is larger than or equal to the size of the cube, it will act as a no-op.
 For example, `R³2` on a 3x3x3 would be a no-op, but on a 4x4x4, it would turn the third face inward from the right face.

-`RⁿX`, where `n` is a superscript number, means:
+`RⁿX`, where `n` is a superscript number and `X` is a digit, means:

- > perform X clockwise turns on the m'th layer inward from the right face, where m is the face sum of n-indexed face
+ > perform X clockwise turns on the m'th layer inward from the right face, where m is the value of memory location n.

  So, if the notepad was 1, <code>R&#x2076;2</code> would turn the middle face on a 3x3x3 twice.